alonisser/abstractions-talk/presentation.md

 The CPU is in the heart of computing, a tremendously complex hardware and software.

-for at least half a century we are building better and higher abstractions about communicating with the cpu.
+For at least half a century we have been building better and higher abstractions about communicating with the cpu.
- We moved from punch cards to assembly, from Assembly to c and from c to lots of higher level and very high level languages.
+ We've moved from punch cards to assembly, from Assembly to c and from c to lots of higher level and very high level languages.

 .img-half-container.center[![cpu scheme](./cpu4960-I7.jpg)]